EduDevHe/EduDevHE/README.md

 ## About me:

- 👋 Hi, my name is Eduardo Henrique, and i work as a Front-End develop 🦄.
+👋 Hi!, my name is Eduardo Henrique, and I'm a software engineering student and web developer 🧑‍💻.
+I'm fascinated by the JavaScript stack, and I'm always looking for different ways to improve my programming skills 🏋️‍♂️🧠.

 ```typescript
 interface EduDevHe {